Connection – Action – Momentum – Solidarity

 The Festival Acces Asie recognizes that there are many rapidly evolving conversations regarding access, inclusion, working conditions, economics, appropriation, succession planning, inter-generational challenges and other barriers to the realization and flourishing of Asian heritage.

-Therefore, we are excited to be organizing the 2nd National Asian Heritage Month Symposium, to be held 𝐨𝐧𝐥𝐢𝐧𝐞 𝐨𝐧 𝐒𝐞𝐩𝐭𝐞𝐦𝐛𝐞𝐫 𝟏𝟎-𝟏𝟑, 𝟐𝟎𝟐𝟎.
-We will:
+Therefore, we organized the 2nd National Asian Heritage Month Symposium, from September 10-14 2020.

 - Create CONNECTION that is meaningful for festivals, organizations and artists to either unite around common goals or to have better insight on difference;

 - Motivate ACTION on a national, local and individual scale to enrich the reach, scope and depth of arts and culture of Asian Canadian artist and cultural workers;

 - Build MOMENTUM beyond the dates of the symposium to encourage continuity of discovery, experimentation and innovation in order to move forward without getting stuck; and

 - Develop SOLIDARITY within our own communities and outside to support each other in the building of a National Network as well as those who wish to continue to grow deeper in their own circles.

 There were online and in person events in satellite locations across the country.
 These events included:

 presentations – discussions – training – networking – action plan creation – national collaboration – anti-racism actions – working groups – First Nations, Inuit, Metis solidarity